loulous24/FCSC/FCSC2024/open_sesame.md

 So, after opening it in Ghidra with family AARCH64 and little-endian, it is possible to see the password in clear text among the strings.
 I supposed the cross-reference was a reference from the main function.

-The code arround the string `FAKEPASSWORD` looks like that.
+The code around the string `FAKEPASSWORD` looks like that.

 ``` c
     printf((byte *)s_Autoboot_in_%d_seconds_00064fa3);